Adroiti/docs-for-code-review-tools/RuboCop/Bundler-DuplicatedGem.md

-Pattern: Bundler/DuplicatedGem
+Pattern: Duplicate gem

 Issue: -

 ## Description

-A Gem's requirements should be listed only once in a Gemfile.
+A Gem's requirements should be listed only once in a `Gemfile`.

 ### Example